Melvinfused/Amusement-Park-Carnival-Management-Booking-Platform/README.md

     You can use this as a reference for your project/s.

-    This was my first web development project and there's a chance for errors popping up.
-However, there's nothing that can't be fixed.
+    This was my first web development project.

 ## Screenshots